ewohltman/kubecon2019/envoycon2019/README.md

 Going forward, they want to further refine Envoy Mobile as a drop-in replacement for other platform-specific implementations.
-They also want to explore protocol experimentations, intelligent network behavior (health checks/load balancing, as well as across interfaces like choosing between wifi/cell networks, protocols, and IPv4 vs IPv6 for best performance).
+They also want to explore protocol experimentations, intelligent network behavior (health checks/load balancing, as well as switching across interfaces like choosing between wifi/cell networks, protocols, and IPv4 vs IPv6 for best performance).
 They also want to implement dynamic configuration.

 ## Envoy’s Using 10GB of Memory and It’s All My Fault!